Fundamental Analysis Guides

 For instance, let’s consider a hypothetical company, XYZ Corporation.
 We can evaluate the company’s financial health and operational efficiency by examining its income statement.
 Let’s look at year one.

-• Revenue: This is the total amount of money the company made from selling its goods or services.
-For XYZ Corporation, let’s assume it generated $1 million in sales revenue.
+• Revenueย is the total amount of money the company makes from selling its goods or services.
+Let’s assume XYZ Corporation generated $1 million in sales revenue.

 • Cost of Goods Sold (COGS): These are the direct costs associated with producing the goods the company sells.
 Suppose XYZ Corporation’s COGS amounted to $400,000.